xbdmHQ/Offshore.CAT-Reworked/README.md

 # Offshore.CAT
 Offshore.CAT is a compiled list of the real &amp; genuine, along with the bad &amp; garbage offshore services that we have either used/have had experience with in the past.
 We publish these reports because I'm tired of getting asked what hosting they should use.
-Offshore.CAT is not affiliated with any of the listed websites, our website takes zero responsibility from illegal or unethical usage.
-All informations are exposed as-is and might be not up to date if something recently changed.

 ### Instances